jkominek/fdbfs/README.md

 ensure you have the foundationdb client library, and protobuf available for pkg-config to find.

-for "precise" details, see the Travis CI configuration file, as it is able to run the build (and right as soon as there are tests, those too!)
+for "precise" details, see the Github actions configuration file, as it is able to run the build and tests.

 # backwards incompatibilities